No experience necessary. Passion required.

 Computational Chemists and Total Synthesis Experts Are Always Welcome!

-We will begin accepting applications again in November 2023-March 2024 for September 2024.
-We are no longer accepting applications for 2023.
-An exception will be made for candidates with extensive molecular modelling experience who are looking to pursue a PhD in the field, and we will continue to support scholars at risk leaving warzones.
+We will begin accepting applications again in November 2024-March 2025 for September 2025.
+We are no longer accepting applications for 2024.
+An exception will be made for candidates with extensive molecular modelling experience who are looking to pursue a PhD in the field, or for a peptide chemist with SOME previous experience ; we will also continue to support scholars at risk leaving warzones with positions available year round as needed.
 Canadian citizens and permanent residents are especially encouraged to apply.

-If you are interested for Fall 2024, please send me a tailored email between November 2023-February 2024 when we will reopen consideration of applicants.
+If you are interested for Fall 2025, please submit your application between November 2024-March 2025 when we will reopen consideration of applicants.

 Candidates can be interested in synthetic or computational chemistry with some demonstrable experience in either field required.
 A publication record is not required.
 Special encouragement is given for those with non-traditional backgrounds.
 I am not currently accepting graduate students in molecular or microbiology or biomedical engineering.